esjo93/NTIRE-2021-Dehazing-Challenge/readme.md

 ```

 ## Train
-You can start training your model by following:
+You can start training your model by following command
 ```
 $ python main.py train
 Additional arguments: